instituutnederlandsetaal/BlackLab/doc/technical/index-formats/integrated.md

 The payload for a relation consists of the following fields:

-* This number is either `relTargetStart` or `relationId`, depending on the `flags` byte (see below). `relationId` is a unique id for this relation, which can be used to look up extra information, such as attributes, and maybe other information in the future.
+* This number, a `ZInt`, is either `relTargetStart` or `relationId`, depending on the `flags` byte (see below). `relationId` is a unique id for this relation, which can be used to look up extra information, such as attributes, and maybe other information in the future.
+Note that if `relationId == -1`, there is no extra information to look up.
 For `relTargetStart`, see below.
 Default value: `1`.
 * `flags: byte`: If `0x02` is set, the relation only has a target (root relation).
 If `0x04` is set, use a default length of 1 for `sourceLength` and `targetLength`.
 If `0x08` is set, the first number in the payload is the `relationId`.
 The other bits are reserved for future use and must not be set.
 Default: `0`.
 * If flag `0x08` was set, `flags` is followed by `relTargetStart: ZInt`: relative position of the (start of the) target end.
 Default: `1`.
 If flag `0x08` was not set, this number will not be written here (in that case, the first number of the payload is `relTargetStart`, see above).
 * `sourceLength: VInt`: length of the source end of the relation.
 For a single word this would be 1; for a span of words, greater than one.
 For inline tags, it will be set to 0 (start and end tags are considered to be zero-length).
 Default: `0` (normally) or `1` (if flag `0x04` is set)